-Montreal, Canada, May 14, 2019 – The NEOMED Institute (NEOMED), CQDM, the Canadian Cancer Society (CCS), the Goodman Cancer Research Centre (GCRC) and the Lady Davis Institute (LDI) announced today a unique multi-party collaboration to develop new anti-cancer therapies.
+Montreal, Canada – The NEOMED Institute (NEOMED), CQDM, the Canadian Cancer Society (CCS), the Goodman Cancer Research Centre (GCRC) and the Lady Davis Institute (LDI) announced today a unique multi-party collaboration to develop new anti-cancer therapies.

 This collaboration is intended to more rapidly advance two novel research programs – based on two key regulators of DNA repair mechanisms, namely CUX1 and PARG – that are considered important new targets involved in hard-to-treat breast cancers including aggressive breast cancer sub-types.
 Both programs will be advanced at the NEOMED Institute and in the laboratories of Dr. Alain Nepveu at McGill University’s Goodman Cancer Research Centre (CUX1) and Dr. Michael Witcher at the Lady Davis Institute of the Jewish General Hospital (PARG).